John Gallagher (rugby): Return to rugby union

 After his contract with London ended in 1995, and rugby union was turning professional, Gallagher was training with Harlequins in rugby union.
 In 1995 and 1996 he was involved in training squads for Ireland, and played for Ireland A in the centre against Scotland A in 1996.
 He also played semi-professionally for Blackheath.

 Later career

 Gallagher took up teaching in 1994 at Colfe's Preparatory School in south-east London.
 He spent two years as Director of Rugby at Harlequins, from July 1998 to March 2000, before returning to Colfe's, later becoming headteacher there.

-His son, Matt Gallagher, is a professional player with Bath.
+His son, Matt Gallagher, is a professional player with Benetton and has played test for Italy.